f18m/malloc-tag/README.md

 ## TcMalloc integration

-If your C/C++ project is using [tcmalloc](https://github.com/google/tcmalloc) that's fine. malloc-tag has been tested together with tcmalloc with the caveat that the "-lmalloc_tag" library must be provided to the linker BEFORE the "-ltcmalloc" library is provided.
+If your C/C++ project is using [tcmalloc](https://github.com/google/tcmalloc) that's fine. malloc-tag has been tested together with tcmalloc with the caveat that the `-lmalloc_tag` library must be provided to the linker BEFORE the `-ltcmalloc` library is provided.

-As explained in the [Overview](#overview) section this will work thanks to ELF interposition: the malloc() imeplementation of malloc-tag will be used and will use the "tcmalloc" malloc() to carry out the actual memory allocation.
+As explained in the [Overview](#overview) section this will work thanks to ELF interposition: the malloc() imeplementation of malloc-tag will be used and will use the `tcmalloc` malloc() to carry out the actual memory allocation.

 # Environment variables